Deep-Spark/DeepSparkHub/nlp/llm/llama2-7b_sft/megatron-deepspeed/README.md

-# Megatron-DeepSpeed LLaMA2-7B SFT
+# Megatron-DeepSpeed Llama-2-7B SFT

 ## Model description

-LLaMA2 is a large language model released by Meta in 2023, with parameters ranging from 7B to 70B.
-Compared to LLaMA, the training corpus of LLaMA2 is 40% longer, and the context length has been upgraded from 2048 to 4096, allowing for understanding and generating longer texts.
+Llama 2 is a large language model released by Meta in 2023, with parameters ranging from 7B to 70B.
+Compared to LLaMA, the training corpus of Llama 2 is 40% longer, and the context length has been upgraded from 2048 to 4096, allowing for understanding and generating longer texts.

 ## Step 1: Installation